facelessuser/backrefs/docs/src/markdown/refs.md

 a block.
 If we wanted to match characters in the `Basic_Latin` block, we could use the syntax `\p{InBasic_Latin}`.
 This would be the same as `\p{Block: Basic_Latin}` or `\p{Basic_Latin}`.

-!!! warn "Short Name Conflicts"
+/// warn | Short Name Conflicts
 When it comes to short names, each new Unicode version, there is a risk that new properties could cause conflicts with existing names and/or aliases.
 Currently, most of the conflicts involve the Block properties.
 To reduce friction, they are evaluated last.

 Generally, it is discouraged to use short names for Block properties.
 But the option is still supported, but Block properties will be evaluated last.
 There are currently no known conflicts with `In*` properties, but in future Unicode versions there could.

 As for short names for scripts, Binary, or General Categories, there is always the possibility that these could break in the future as well.
 Generally, more explicit is better and probably safer.
+///

 Lastly, you can specify general category properties in the form `\pX` where `X` is the single letter terse property form.
 In this form, you can only use the single character values.
 So you could specify `Letter`, whose terse form is `L`